 Data models with automated working environment are enabled in recent days for most of the engineering applications.
 The major focus lies at the data that we use and the format of the output that focus on the data.
 Many literatures have been derived with different sorts of machine learning approaches with the intention behind the deployment of the data model.
 Some may extensively find fruitful results in applications such as sensor, forecasting, biomedical appliances, and human computer interaction and so on.
 The data that is used for experimentation has to be focused clearly with the maximum and minimum level of significance of each attribute.
-Once the level of significance is understood with its rapidly changing values in most of the real-time applications, then the occurrence of those notable variables can be estimated more easily.
-For the applications that focus on the development of data models in biomedical engineering the authors do not focus on the level of significance of the attribute alone.
+Once the level of significance is understood with its rapidly changing values in most of the real-time applications that focus on the development of data models in biomedical engineering the authors don't focus on the level of significance of the attribute alone.
 In real-time data processing applications measuring the level of significance of the attributes makes the user/people to have awareness with regard to the cause and effect among diseased cases.
 This made as a motto to observe the notable significance level among the diseased cases for real-time data analysis [12].